THE FESTIVAL

 Beer not your thing?
 No need to change tracks—there’s plenty more on board:

-- The Cider Bar at Oxenhope will showcase over 30 proper ciders from across the UK, including a wide range of still varieties served from Bag-in-Box – from traditional farmhouse styles to fruity flavoured favourites.
-You’ll also find crisp keg pours from Thatchers and Pulp – and more than a few that slip down far too easily!
+- The Cider Bar at Oxenhope will showcase around 20 proper ciders from across the UK, including a wide range of still varieties served from Bag-in-Box or Polypin – from traditional farmhouse styles to fruity flavoured favourites.
+You’ll also find crisp keg pours from Thatchers and a sparkling Rhubarb & Apple cider from local Yorkshire producer Orchards of Husthwaite.

-- Wine & Gin Bar: Hosted by the fine folk at Martinez Wines of Ilkley, with a carefully selected line-up of reds, whites, rosés, prosecco, and artisan gins (for those feeling a little first class)
+- Wine, Gin, Rum & Vodka Bar: Hosted by the fine folk at Martinez Wines of Ilkley, serving up a carefully selected line-up of reds, whites, rosés, prosecco, artisan gins, smooth rums and premium vodkas… for those feeling a little more first class.

 Going Low or No?